opendatacube/datacube-ows/docs/cfg_layers.rst

 the `image processing section <#image-processing-section-image_processing>`_ described above.
 Items in this section only affect WMS/WMTS.

-The flags section generally consists of a dictionary mapping flag-band identifiers to flag-band definitions.
-The identifier can be any value except "band".
+The flags section generally consists of a list of flag-band definitions.

-Backwards compatibility note:  If there is only one flag-band definition, the flags section can consist of only that definition (i.e. without mapping it to an identifier).
+Backwards compatibility note:  If there is only one flag-band definition, it can be supplied directly (i.e. not as a the sole member of a list).
 This was the old format from when only a single flag-band definition was supported and is deprecated and will be removed from a future release.

 E.g.

 ::

-    "flags": {
+    "flags": [
-        "landsat_pq": {
+        {
             "band": "pixelquality",
             "product": "ls8_pq",
             "fuse_func": "datacube.helpers.ga_pq_fuser",